jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 12 - Monsters.md

 Cunning Action.
 On each of its turns, the spy can use a bonus action to take the Dash, Disengage, or [[Hide]] action.

 Sneak Attack (1/Turn).
-The spy deals an extra 7 (2d6) damage when it hits a target with a weapon attack and has advantage on the attack roll, or when the target is within 5 feet of an ally of the spy that isn’t [[incapacitated]] and the spy doesn’t have disadvantage on the attack roll.
+The spy deals an extra 7 (2d6) damage when it hits a target with a weapon attack and has advantage on the attack roll, or when the target is within 5 feet of an ally of the spy that isn’t [[Incapacitated]] and the spy doesn’t have disadvantage on the attack roll.

 Actions